javaguru/nexus-backend/README.md

 `java -Denvironment=development -Dspring.profiles.active=withTomcat -XX:NativeMemoryTracking=summary -jar nexus-backend\target\nexus-backend.war`

-💡 Noted: Profile withTomcat activated a custom embedded Tomcat Container with Security Constraints (equivalent to a web.xml) and load a predefined embedded tomcat-user.xml
-I recommended you to externalized own tomcat-user.xml, see config
+💡 Note: The Tomcat profile enables a custom Embedded Tomcat Container with Security Constraints (equivalent to a web.xml file) and loads a predefined embedded tomcat-user.xml file.
+I recommend externalizing your own tomcat-user.xml file, see next part the configuration.

-with Maven, we need change dir to /nexus-backend (prerequisite compile the project!):
+with Maven, we need change dir to /nexus-backend (prerequisite compile the project):

 `cd nexus-backend`